 You can catch both the bus and tram from near Karlsplatz, a relatively central station and a stop on the U1, U2 and U4 subway lines.

 The British embassy forms part of the traditional diplomatic quarter.
 The Chinese, Russians and Iranians are near neighbours, which I’m sure makes for some interesting encounters in the local coffee house.

 To the west is Schwarzenberg square, with its giant memorial to the Red Army that “liberated” Vienna in WWII and the large fountain that commemorated the 1873 opening of a water pipeline from the Alps.

-A little to the southwest is the famous Belvedere Palace and gardens, built by Prince Eugen von Savoyen in the early 18th century.
+A little to the southwest is the famous Belvedere complex with its palaces and gardens, built by Prince Eugen von Savoyen in the early 18th century.

-The palace is now an art museum featuring many famous works, including a Gustav Klimt collection that includes one of the world’s most famous paintings – definitely worth a look.
-There’s a wonderful Christmas market there, too, in late November and December.
+Belvedere is now home to a major art institution featuring many notable works.
+Their Gustav Klimt collection includes, for example, The Kiss (one of the world’s most famous paintings).
+A wonderful Christmas market sets up there, too, in late November and December.